My Electrical Facial Experience with ZIIP - Here's What Happened

 What Are The Good Things About The Electric Shock Facial? - The Pros and Cons of ZIIP

 Very simply put, the ZIIP works.
-Though I can’t speak definitively to its benefits for seriously problematic skin, I suspect it provides more dramatic before-and-after results on acne and wrinkles.
+Though I can’t speak definitively to its benefits for seriously problematic skin, I suspect it provides more dramatic before-and-after results on spots and wrinkles.

 All benefits aside, the ZIIP’s $495+ USD price tag, plus regular replenishment of conductive gel (ranging from $50 to $129 USD), is daunting.
 For context, similar electrotherapy devices such as the NuFACE are priced around the same.